nicolasrb2001/Shellsort/README.md

 # Shellsort
-This is an implementation of the Shell Sort algorithm for decimal numbers.
+This is my implementation of the Shell Sort algorithm for decimal numbers.

 ## Motivation :dark_sunglasses:
 ---